astridx/meinblog/sik/r/redux-observable-rxjs/index.md

 ---
-title: "Redux Observable RxJS: Going Epic with Reactive Programming"
+title: 'Redux Observable RxJS: Going Epic with Reactive Programming'
-description: "The Redux Observable RxJS: Going Epic tutorial will show you how to reactive programming in Redux.
+description: 'The Redux Observable RxJS: Going Epic tutorial will show you how to reactive programming in Redux.
 The middleware can be used in Redux applications.
-The example shows it in a React JS app..."
+The example shows it in a React JS app...'
-date: "2016-08-13T13:50:46+02:00"
+date: '2016-08-13T13:50:46+02:00'
-categories: ["React", "Redux"]
+categories: ['React', 'Redux']
-keywords: ["redux observable"]
+keywords: ['redux observable']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />